FAQ

 When will I receive a response to my Public Records request?

-You'll get a reply by email or mail (depending on which option you chose) within 5 business days after we receive your request.
-The response might include the records you requested, but sometimes we'll do one of the following:
+You will receive a reply by email or mail (depending on which option you chose) within 5 business days after receipt of your request.
+The response will include one of the following:

 What is an exemption or redaction?